perladvent/perldotcom/content/article/_pub_2007_09_20_pdf-processing-with-perl.md

-toolkit](http://search.cpan.org/dist/Tk/) founded on the old Tix widgets for Tcl/Tk is not very modern, although this might change with the [Tcl/Tk release 8.5](http://www.tcl.tk/software/tcltk/8.5.html) and the Tile widgetsâbut it is very portable.
+toolkit](http://search.cpan.org/dist/Tk/) founded on the old Tix widgets for Tcl/Tk is not very modern, although this might change with the [Tcl/Tk release 8.5](http://www.tcl.tk/software/tcltk/8.5.html) and the Tile widgets—but it is very portable.
 That's why I used it for the GUI example.
 Because I put a layer between the `PDF::Reuse` package and the command line application with the `CombinePDFs` package, it was easy to reuse those parts in the Tk-application *app-combine-tk-pdfs.pl*.